Groundbreaking immunotherapy. Novel treatments. And options for even the hardest to treat childhood cancers.

 With that, Sondel's lab made a significant shift towards toward researching and developing therapies that would rely on a patient's own cells, as opposed to the cells of others, to try and tackle cancer.

 But in order to do the work he was looking to do, he'd need a little help.

 After becoming division head of the pediatric hematology, oncology and bone marrow transplant program in 1990, Sondel was able build up a research operation around this concept of cancer immunotherapy, and get the infrastructure in place to attract researchers to his program.

-He likens it to Field of Dreams: A sort-of "if you build it, they will come" phenomenon.
+He likens it to the Field of Dreams in baseball: A sort-of "if you build it, they will come" phenomenon.